To play online press the screenshot above and then the start button. Or you can download the game and play offline.

 "Plastics Puzzle" is a small knowledge level game to sort the types of plastics according to the correct chemical formulas.
-Fun educational game to study the chemical composition and applications of different types of plastics.
-Chemistry learning game, suitable for online lessons and interactive classes.
+Chemistry exercise to study the chemical composition and applications of different types of plastics.
+Fun educational game, suitable for online lessons and interactive classes.
 Free online game.

 This chemistry class game include the following plastics: